harrisont/debugger/README.md

 # debugger

-A Windows executable debugger written in Rust.
+A Windows executable debugger written in Rust based off of Tim Misiak's [Writing a Debugger From Scratch blog posts](https://www.timdbg.com/posts/writing-a-debugger-from-scratch-part-1/)..

 To run:
 ```shell